JiaweiZhuang/old_cloud_GC/forWINDOWS.md

 * For MobaXterm:

-Split the ssh command into "Remote" and "username" boxes - Click on "Advanced SSH settings" -
+Split the ssh command into "Remote host" and "username" boxes - Click on "Advanced SSH settings" -
 Click on "Use private key" -
 Choose the Key Pair you just downloaded.